liftoff/GateOne/gateone/docs/source/Developer/js_gateone.rst

 .. js:function:: GateOne.Net.onMessage(event)

+    :param event event: A `WebSocket <https://developer.mozilla.org/en/WebSockets/WebSockets_reference/WebSocket>`_ event object as passed by the 'message' event.

     This gets attached to :js:attr:`GateOne.ws.onmessage` inside of :js:func:`~GateOne.Net.connect`.
 It takes care of decoding (`JSON <https://developer.mozilla.org/en/JSON>`_) messages sent from the server and calling any matching :js:attr:`~GateOne.Net.actions`.
 If no matching action can be found inside ``event.data`` it will fall back to passing the message directly to :js:func:`GateOne.Visual.displayMessage`.

 .. js:function:: GateOne.Net.onOpen

     This gets attached to :js:attr:`GateOne.ws.onopen` inside of :js:func:`~GateOne.Net.connect`.
-It clears any error message that might be displayed to the user and asks the server to send us the (currently-selected) theme CSS, all plugin CSS, the bell sound (if not already stored in :js:attr:`GateOne.prefs.bellSound`), and the go_process.js Web Worker (``go.ws.send(JSON.stringify({'get_webworker': null}));``).
+It clears any error message that might be displayed to the user and asks the server to send us the (currently-selected) theme CSS, all plugin CSS, the bell sound (if not already stored in :js:attr:`GateOne.prefs.bellSound`), and the go_process.js `Web Worker <https://developer.mozilla.org/en-US/docs/DOM/Worker>`_ (``go.ws.send(JSON.stringify({'get_webworker': null}));``).
 Lastly, it sends an authentication message and calls :js:func:`~GateOne.Net.ping` after a short timeout (to let things settle down lest they interfere with the ping time calculation).

 .. js:function:: GateOne.Net.ping